numba/numba-rvsdg/README.md

 The code in this repository is an implementation of the CFG restructuring algorithms in Bahmann2015, specifically those from section 4.1 and 4.2: namely "loop restructuring" and "branch restructuring".
-These are interesting for Numba because they serve to clearly identify regions withing the Python bytecode.
+These are interesting for Numba because they serve to clearly identify regions within the Python bytecode.

 ## dependencies